wso2/docs-is/en/docs/authenticate/saml-app-config-advanced.md

 This value is needed only if you have to configure multiple SAML SSO inbound authentication configurations for the same Issuer value.
 When a Service Provider Qualifier is defined here, it will be appended to the end of the **Issuer** value when registering the SAML SP in the Identity Server.

-> For example, if you specify `saml-pickup-dispatch.com` as the Issuer and `sp1` as the Service Provider Qualifier, the configuration will be registered in IS as `saml-pickup-dispatch.com:urn:sp:qualifier:sp1`.
+For example, if you specify "saml-pickup-dispatch.com" as the **Issuer** and "sp1" as the **Service Provider Qualifier**, the configuration will be registered in IS as `saml-pickup-dispatch.com:urn:sp:qualifier:sp1`.

 You can configure a number of SAML SPs with the same Issuer and different Service Provider Qualifiers.

-When a Service Provider Qualifier is defined, the issuer of the SAML SSO authentication request is the value specified as the Issuer in the configuration (e.g., `saml-pickup-dispatch.com`).
+When a Service Provider Qualifier is defined, the issuer of the SAML SSO authentication request is the value specified as the Issuer in the configuration (e.g., "saml-pickup-dispatch.com").
 The service provider qualifier value should be sent as a query parameter, `spQualifier` with the HTTP request in the following format.

 ```
 https://{Hostname}:{Port}/samlsso?spQualifier={Service Provider Qualifier}
 ```

 ----

 #### Assertion Consumer URLs